 Overnight in Yangon.

-Depart Yangon early in the morning for a journey by road to Kyaikhtiyo and the Golden Rock.
+Depart Yangon for a journey by road to Kyaikhtiyo and the Golden Rock.

 Late morning, arrive at Kyaikhtiyo Base Camp (approximately 5 hrs).
 Travel by local, open-air truck along a winding road (45 minutes) and be dropped off a short five-minute walk from the Golden Rock.
 A huge boulder covered by gold leaf and delicately balanced on the edge of a cliff, Golden Rock is one of Myanmar's most important pilgrimage sites.
 The pagoda here is said to hold a hair of the Buddha and Buddhist from across the country come here to pay homage.